Fast weak-KAM integrators for separable Hamiltonian systems: Abstract

 \section{Abstract}

-We consider a numerical scheme for Hamilton-Jacobi equations based on a direct discretization of the Lax-Oleinik semi-group.
+We consider a numerical scheme for Hamilton--Jacobi equations based on a direct discretization of the Lax--Oleinik semi--group.
 We prove that this method is convergent with respect to the time and space stepsizes provided the solution is Lipschitz, and give an error estimate.
-Moreover, we prove that the numerical scheme is a {\em geometric integrator} satisfying a discrete weak-KAM theorem which allows to control its long time behavior.
-Taking advantage of a fast algorithm for computing min-plus convolutions based on the decomposition of the function into concave and convex parts, we show that the numerical scheme can be implemented in a very efficient way.
+Moreover, we prove that the numerical scheme is a {\em geometric integrator} satisfying a discrete weak--KAM theorem which allows to control its long time behavior.
+Taking advantage of a fast algorithm for computing min--plus convolutions based on the decomposition of the function into concave and convex parts, we show that the numerical scheme can be implemented in a very efficient way.